rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.template.markdown

 ## The test we want to write

-Just to recap, the test for the ballon shooter looks like this:
+Just to recap, the test for the balloon shooter looks like this:

 $:output:python:
 """